glouw/paperview/README.md

     A lower SPEED number will result in a faster frame rate.

 Only BITMAP files are supported.
-Creating your own bitmap folders from gifs imagemagick to be installed:
+Creating your own bitmap folders from gifs requires imagemagick to be installed:

     convert -coalesce your.gif out.bmp

-Simply package it into a folder as folders must contain only bitmap images.

 ## Performance